TJBachorz/odsy-customer-intake-api/README.md

 * [Technologies](#technologies)
 * [Contact](#contact)

-## Getting Started

-Clone down this repo into a directory of your choice and begin by running:

-#### `bundle install`

-Depending on what version or Ruby you have installed, you might get a variety of errors on bundle install.
-Pay attention to what commands the errors suggest you run to try to solve the issue.
-In some cases you may need to change the version of Ruby in the `Gemfile` to one suggested by the terminal.

-Once you've successfully ran the command, you can now run...

-#### `rails db:migrate RAILS_ENV=development`

-This will set up your local SQLite3 database with the tables necessary to run the API.
-Upon successful migration we can now start the server by running...

-#### `rails s`

-Note: It is important to run the API on the default `Port: 3000` otherwise it will take more effort to change the environment variable in the webapp to allow requests to come through.

-If the server is running, then you're all set!
-Next, let's spin up the [webapp!](https://github.com/TJBachorz/odsy-customer-intake-webapp)

 ## About

 Outdoor.sy is a fictional company with a problem.
 They have lists of customers on .txt files that they need saved to a database.
 This API is designed to solve that problem by receiving POST requests consisting of raw .txt files.
 The files are filtered through a custom built `CustomerDataFileParser` class, shown below: